posted

 What size parts can be nitride treated?

-Parts of all sizes can be nitrided, however the specific size may determine which type can be utilized.
-For instance, Advanced Heat Treat Corp. can nitride parts up to 32’ tall, 13’ wide and 60,000 lbs.
+Parts of all sizes can be nitrided, however the specific geometry, material and/or requirements may determine which type of nitriding should be used.
+Advanced Heat Treat Corp. can nitride parts up to 160" diameter, 360" length and 60,000 lbs.

 What information is needed when considering a nitride process?